learn-co-curriculum/dsc-spark-dataframes/README.md

 When the notebook displays `spark_df`, it is showing the schema between the square brackets -- in other words, it is displaying the column names and data types.
-We did not specify explicit data types for the columns, so Spark inferred them for us.
+You did not specify explicit data types for the columns, so Spark inferred them for us.

 You can view a nice print-out of the schema like this: